shdq/cherniaev.com/markdown/prepare-for-coding-interviews-not-just-solve-leetcode-problems.md

 ## Understand the problem

 Read the problem carefully, and repeat it back.
 I talk to a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging), it looks strange, but it works.
 The next step is to clarify things like the format and range of the input.
-Online platforms, like [LeetCode](https://leetcode.com/), have examples and constraints sections, don't ignore them.
+LeetCode has examples and constraints sections, don't ignore them.
 At last, go through a small sample to ensure that you grasp the problem.

 ## Devise a plan